Rebolon/php-sf-flex-webpack-encore-vuejs/README.md

 * ~~add db fixtures at init ! almost 40 books and some reviews (at least 3 for 5 1st books)~~ all sqlite fixtures is converted into the final db model
 * customize easyAdminBundle to add author/editor from Book and display those related infos on Book admin page (same for other author/editor entities and serie/reviews)
 * manage Entity orphanRemoval / CASCADE onDelete
+* find a good way to add a `pre-commit` hook that lint PHP and JS code, and run the PHP / JS tests